Point Lookout: a free weekly publication of Chaco Canyon Consulting

 If you can't use your right hand, offer your left.
 Offering early might save your partner some embarrassment, but that's up to you.
 If neither of your hands is available, a warm smile and a nod will do nicely.

 Declining to shake hands has costs — it can offend.
 You can decline, but do offer an explanation.
-First in this series Go to top Top Next issue: Tangled Thread Troubles Next Issue
+The Ups and Downs of American Handshakes: I First issue in this series Go to top Top Next issue: Tangled Thread Troubles Next Issue

 303 Secrets of Workplace PoliticsIs every other day a tense, anxious, angry misery as you watch people around you, who couldn't even think their way through a game of Jacks, win at workplace politics and steal the credit and glory for just about everyone's best work including yours?
 Read 303 Secrets of Workplace Politics, filled with tips and techniques for succeeding in workplace politics.
 More info